hemroda/cloudcruder_django/README.md

 To start your servers:
 `$ cd backend`
-`$ python manage.py runserver` to run the django server.
+`$ python3.10 manage.py runserver` to run the django server.

-Open a new tab, make sure you are in `src/` then:
+Open a new tab, make sure you are in `backend/` then:
-`$ python manage.py tailwind start`
+`$ python3.10 manage.py tailwind start`

 Enjoy the headaches 😁